Reflections on the recent International Aid Cuts

 - Tibebu Bekele – HOPE Africa Director, warned that we're witnessing not just aid cuts, but a dismantling of international relations.
 The post-WWII idea of global interconnection is eroding, and is being replaced by a self-focused world order where weaker nations are left behind.
 This mindset drives the foreign aid reductions, including USAID’s sudden and total freeze—impacting countless programs without warning.
 As the largest donor, the ripple effects are vast.
 A hopeful outcome may be more homegrown, sustainable, self-sufficient systems in long-term aid-receiving countries.
 Tibebu urged individuals to give more, as reliance on government aid is no longer viable.
 His call: “Humanitarian aid saves lives.
 If you live in a democracy, use your voice.
 Speak up, lobby your government, and resist the thinking that underpins these cuts.”

-If you would like to write to your MP, here is a template you are welcome to use.
+Further to the above calls to action, if you would like to write to your MP, here is a template you are welcome to use.
 Similarly, if you would like to consider increasing your charitable giving to development charities, including HOPE, one-off gifts and/or to start or increase your monthly donation, would be welcome.
 Donations to HOPE can be made here.